+A. Video on Demand

-Video on Demand: As it can be seen in the following figure 6, the client requests to watch a video via the Internet (terrestrial network).
-This request arrives at the base station, which broadcasts the request to the satellite with an IP identification so that the specific client only, has access to the video.
-The client, which is in a specific public place with easy access for the public, receives the video stream via the satellite broadcast.
+As it can be seen in the following Fig 6, the client requests to watch a video via the Internet (terrestrial network).
+This request arrives at the base station, which transmits the request to the satellite using IP identification so that the specific client only, has access to the video.
+The client, who is in a specific, easily accessed public place, receives the video stream via the satellite multicast.